nedbat/coveragepy/doc/cmd.rst

 .. _env.py: https://github.com/nedbat/coveragepy/blob/master/coverage/env.py

-Debug options can also be set with the ``COVERAGE_DEBUG`` environment variable, a comma-separated list of these options.
+Debug options can also be set with the ``COVERAGE_DEBUG`` environment variable, a comma-separated list of these options, or in the :ref:`config_run_debug` section of the .coveragerc file.

 The debug output goes to stderr, unless the ``COVERAGE_DEBUG_FILE`` environment variable names a different file, which will be appended to.